ncorrare/ncorrare-yubikey/README.md

 * $control: Defaults to 'sufficient'.
 Again, depending on your setup, you may want to add other authentication controls.
 Refer to the PAM documentation.
 Module will accept requisite, required, sufficient or optional.
-* $before: Defaults to 'pam_unix.so'.
+* $beforemod: Defaults to 'pam_unix.so'.
 Works with most default PAM setups.

 ## Limitations